Don and his wife love to cook. They enjoy new and different recipes and experimenting with interesting combinations of

 Follow this if you want to do something with them before they go bad...

 This recipe will provide you with frozen tomatoes that have that fantastic fresh-tomato flavor that you can use in your favorite dishes, long after the fresh, homegrown ones are gone from the marketplace.

 Or you can cook them down and into a nice sauce using the attached recipe.

 At certain times of the year, you will find yourself standing in your kitchen and staring at all of the excess yet wonderful homegrown tomatoes lying on your counter.
 And you know that they only have a few days before they begin to go bad, literally right in front of your eyes.

-And you know that if you don't do something, you are soon going to be forced to discard them, and soon.
+And you know that if you don't do something, you are soon going to be forced to discard them.

 This usually occurs in the late summer when it sometimes seems that every friend and coworker you know is bringing in fresh tomatoes and giving them away., the same as you are.

 So obviously, you know that there are far more of these delicious red fruits in your garden than you can possibly eat, and as in past years you will often have to let many of the tasty delights go bad.

 Well, keep reading.

 You can freeze those great-tasting tomatoes, and use them later in sauces and in other of your favorite dishes, taking advantage of that fresh taste.

-Follow these instructions, and you will end up with great tomatoes for use later when everyone else is using canned ones or those horrible winter ones that you get in the supermarket in the off season.
+Follow these instructions, and you will end up with great tomatoes for use later in the year when everyone else is using canned ones or those horrible winter ones that you get in the supermarket in the off season.

 - 1 tsp rough ground pepper